-CADC doctors may prescribe medication to treat portal hypertension.
-Physicians may employ nonselective beta blockers - medications for hypertension which reduce blood pressure - to prevent bleeding from esophageal varices.
-They may prescribe diuretic pills to reduce fluid due to ascites.
-They may also prescribe an antibiotic and/or lactulose, a type of laxative, which help reduce the confusion and other mental changes caused by hepatic encephalopathy.
+Your doctor may first treat you using medications such as beta blockers (which lower blood pressure) to prevent bleeding from varices, and diuretics to reduce fluid accumulation due to ascites.
+You may also receive an antibiotic such as Rifaximin and/or lactulose, a type of laxative, to reduce confusion and other mental changes resulting from encephalopathy.

 Our registered dietitians will work with you to help tailor a nutrition plan to support your health, including a low-salt diet and avoidance of alcohol.

 The doctors at NewYork-Presbyterian offer a range of procedures to treat portal hypertension and its complications if medications are not sufficient.

 - Band Ligation.
 A gastroenterologist uses rubber bands to tie off varices, reducing blood flow and pressure and lowering the likelihood that the varices will rupture.

 - Sclerotherapy.
 Your doctor injects a liquid into the varices, which creates scar tissue.
 This treatment does not reduce pressure in the varices, but it does create a stronger protective "covering" to contain blood.
 We only perform sclerotherapy if you are bleeding and band ligation not an option for you.